A blog from the Hello Hackney 50+ IT drop-in

 The drop-in is volunteer-led, and most of the regular volunteer team are older local people.
 Some of us are digital novices, some have long professional experience of the Internet — but we are all learning together because none of us are digital natives, and our lives have not been shaped by digital technology (and many of us intend to keep it that way).

-The Hello Hackney drop-in is the latest pop-up of a model that has been evolving for more than 12 years — continuously, with and without funding.
-What we do looks like digital inclusion, but the outcomes are all about social inclusion and community cohesion in the world we actually live in.
+The Hello Hackney drop-in is the latest instance of a model that has been evolving naturally for more than 12 years — continuously, with and without funding.
+What we do looks like digital inclusion, but the outcomes are all about social inclusion and community cohesion in the world we actually inhabit.
 That is why we do it, and why it works.

 Two-year review and 2019 outlook